 - ensure that any visitor to the school is suitable.
 Checks should be carried out to verify the visitor's identity and suitability.
 Requesting a reference of support from their religious body, checks with the Independent Safeguarding Authority and Criminal Records Bureau must be carried out in accordance with Schools Safeguarding Policy and Safeguarding Children and Safer Recruitment in Education (2010).
-No visitor should, in any case, have unsupervised access to pupils; - ensure all visitors knows the name of the Designated Teacher responsible for Child Protection and understands their responsibility to refer any concerns regarding any pupil to that person; - ensure that all visitors engaged to work within the school are made aware of "Guidance for Safer Working Practice for Adults who work with Children and Young People"; - ensure the visitor(s) is committed to supporting a safe environment which supports all pupils; - notify parents in advance that religious visitor(s) will be visiting the school, the purpose of the visit and the curricular aims.
-It may be that parents are informed that a programme of visits will be planned over a year as part of the schools arrangements for delivering RE or providing Collective Worship.
-Parents may need to be made aware of their right to withdraw their child from RE and/or Collective Worship under Section 71 of the School Standards and Framework Act 1998;

-- plan and evaluate the event jointly with the contributor(s); - meet agreed expenses; - make visitors welcome; it is good practice to ensure any visitors are accompanied by a member of staff at all times; - provide opportunities for pupils to thank the hosts for their visit;
+No visitor should, in any case, have unsupervised access to pupils; - ensure all visitors knows the name of the Designated Teacher responsible for Child Protection and understands their responsibility to refer any concerns regarding any pupil to that person; - ensure that all visitors engaged to work within the school are made aware of "Guidance for Safer Working Practice for Adults who work with Children and Young People" http://webarchive.nationalarchives.gov.uk/20100202100434/dcsf.gov.uk/everychild matters/resources-and-practice/ig00311/ - ensure the visitor(s) is committed to supporting a safe environment which supports all pupils; - notify parents in advance that religious visitor(s) will be visiting the school, the purpose of the visit and the curricular aims. - plan and evaluate the event jointly with the contributor(s); - meet agreed expenses; - make visitors welcome; it is good practice to ensure any visitors are accompanied by a member of staff at all times; - keep to agreed time schedules when making visits; - provide opportunities for pupils to thank the visitors.